pbht/arbitrage-timer/README.md

+# BACKGROUND
+The objective of this script is to time how long arbitrages above a certain threshold exist for an asset accross some specified exchanges.
+The goal of this is to identify which assets have arbitrage opportunities open for the longest time and target those.
+For my personal coding development, this was an exercise in bringing together ideas which I have covered separately into a sophisticated and useful program.
+Namely, I wanted to interact with websockets, spawn multiple asynchronous processes, and utilise a more object-oriented design than I am used to.
+I have organised the file structure to allow for the easy extension of the script to new exchanges however so far I have only included Binance and Hyperliquid.

 # USAGE
 1. Clone the repo to use it locally with `git clone https://github.com/pbht/arbitrage-timer.git`
 2. cd into the repo with `cd arbitrage-timer`